Originally posted on August 5, 2019 @ 12:26 pm

 You can enter the wreck through one of the gashes on the starboard side, and there are plenty of cool photo opportunities as you can see in the following photos.

 Huge schools of fish chose this ship as their home.

 Make sure to bring a torch to explore the dark wrecks inside!

 One of the local dive sites of Sharm El-Sheikh, Ras Umm Sid has become famous for its forest of giant gorgonians that cover an area of about 50 square meters (535 square feet) at depths ranging from 15 to 35 meters (50 to 115 feet).

-You’ll also see lots of colorful soft corals, small coral fish and vast schools of glassfish, some groupers and every now and then giant moray eels.
+You’ll also see lots of colorful soft corals, small coral fish, and vast schools of glassfish, some groupers, and every now and then giant moray eels.

 Environmental Protection Red Sea

 The national park of Ras Mohammed (established in 1989, actually my birth year), employs rangers and scientists who enforce these laws and do extensive research on the area’s geology and wildlife.

 Whenever you go diving, I recommend you bring a little mesh bag and pick up any trash you might find underwater, as long as it doesn’t have anything growing on it yet.